 On a hill in the countryside there was a wood.

 By the wood there was a cottage.
 It was a small stone cottage—slightly rundown looking—surrounded by a greying wooden fence.
-The garden was small and a little unkempt.

 In the cottage lived a man and a woman.